arrenree/KDB/README.md

 / boolean list indicating if consecutive pairs are different / true 1b = if consecutive elements are different
 / false ob = consecutive elements are the same
+/ will always return TRUE for first element

 differ 1 1 1 2 2 3
 100101b